 These shortened days mean two things: you need to plan ahead to take advantage of daylight hours, and you should also plan activities that can be done at night.
 I recommend some further down in this guide.

-Destinations to Visit in Alaska in December
+7 Events to Attend in Alaska in December

 I probably could write a huge list of things to do in Alaska in December as there are so many unique experiences and they vary from one area of the state to another.
 Instead, let me just share my top five specific to December to help inspire you to plan your trip.